JobService/job-service/deploy/src/main/resources/README.md

     The output folder has been set to `/job-service-test/output-files` for the purposes of this demonstration.
 This directory will be created on your Kubernetes Cluster when the Job Service components have been deployed.

+7. FileBrowser
+    This is a web-based file browser provided here to store the input and output test files for demonstration purposes.

 ## Usage
 1. Download the files from this repository
     You can clone this repository using Git or else you can simply download the files as a Zip using the following link: